-E15 might be the right choice for you.
+Then Unleaded 88 is the right choice for you.

 Do you drive a Flex-Fuel Vehicle (FFV)?

-If you drive a Flex-Fuel Vehicle, or FFV, there’s a range of options that work great for your vehicle–all the way from E10, or fuel containing 10% ethanol, to E85, or fuel containing up to 85% ethanol.
+If you drive a flex-fuel vehicle, or FFV, there’s a range of options that work great for your vehicle–all the way from E10, or fuel containing 10% ethanol, to E85, or fuel containing up to 85% ethanol.